Law (JSD)

 - Student Progress Reviews (SPR) begin: First Year

-- Defense of Dissertation (B Exam): Spring of third year
+- Defense of Dissertation (B Exam): Spring of Third Year

 Field Specific Milestones